 Whether the demolition or removal of any part of the building contributes to the long-term conservation of the significant fabric of the building.

+Whether the demolition is detrimental to the conservation of the heritage place

+Whether there are any exceptional circumstances.

-Whether the demolition is detrimental to the conservation of the heritage placeWhere approval is granted for full demolition of a significant building, a recording program including, but not limited to, archival photographic recording and/or measured drawings may be required prior to demolition, to the satisfaction of the Responsible Authority.
+Where approval is granted for full demolition of a significant building, a recording program including, but not limited to, archival photographic recording and/or measured drawings may be required prior to demolition, to the satisfaction of the Responsible Authority.

-22.05- Alterations
+22.05-8 Alterations

+It is policy that:

 External fabric which contributes to the cultural significance of the heritage place, on any part of a significant building, and on any visible part of a contributory building, should be preserved.

-Alterations to non-contributory buildings and fabric must be respectful of, and not detract from the assessed cultural significance of the heritage precinct.
+Alterations to non-contributory buildings and fabric are respectful of, and do not detract from the assessed cultural significance of the heritage precinct.

 Sandblasting of render, masonry or timber surfaces and painting of previously unpainted surfaces will not generally be permitted.